zeroping/xPL-Protocol/xPL/xPL Core Protocol.md

 (...additional info defined by the developer)
 }
 ```
-''PC Based Applications, using Ethernet''
+_PC Based Applications, using Ethernet_
 ```
 xpl-stat
 {